 I’m not even going to start with music…

-I can see it, and feel it, in my own work, when it hits the mark, square on.
-And I can see when it’s off.
+I can see it, and feel it, in my own work, when it hits the mark square on.
+And I can tell when it’s off.

 My children can see it.

-But we fear we’ll all be pressure cooked, or that our children will become little perfectionists we forged through any admission that Perfect is real.
+But we fear we’ll all be pressure cooked, or our children will become little perfectionists forged through any admission that Perfect is real.

-We forget perfectionism is the star that burns inside of some, and not others, and though we could actually mess up and plant it, it’s usually already got its hooks into a person in its very own way.
+We forget perfectionism is the star that burns inside of some, and not others, and though it’s possible to unwittingly plant it, it’s usually already woven thoroughly into an individual’s very fabric.

 Perfection is Resourceful.